Virus hits 100,000 cases as it upends lives, livelihoods

 More than half of those who contracted the virus have now recovered, and US health officials said they expect a far lower death rate than the World Health Organization's international estimate of 3.4 per cent — a high rate that doesn't account for mild cases that go uncounted.

-The fear and the crackdowns that swept through China are now shifting westward, as workers in Europe and the US stay home, authorities vigorously sanitize public places and consumers flock to stores for household staples.
+The fear and the crackdowns that swept through China are now shifting westward, as workers in Europe and the US stay home, authorities vigorously sanitise public places, and consumers flock to stores for household staples.

 “The Western world is now following some of China's playbook,” said Chris Beauchamp, a market analyst at the financial firm IG.

 In the US the number of cases passed 230 people scattered across 18 states.
-President Donald Trump cancelled a trip to the Centres for Disease Control in Atlanta even as he prepared to sign a $8.3 billion bill for vaccines, tests, potential treatments, and to help state and local governments.
+President Donald Trump cancelled a trip to the Centers for Disease Control and Prevention in Atlanta even as he prepared to sign a US$8.3-billion Bill for vaccines, tests, potential treatments, and to help state and local governments.

-China reported 143 new cases Friday, the same as a day earlier and about one-third what the country was seeing a week ago.
-Just a month ago, China was reporting several thousand new cases a day.
+China reported 143 new cases yesterday, the same as a day earlier, and about one-third what the country was seeing a week ago.
+Just a month ago China was reporting several thousand new cases a day.
 The problem has now flipped, with the outbreak moving to Europe — where Italy, Germany and France had the most cases — and beyond.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive